 We regularly hold fascinating talks of a classical theme, and run clubs, societies and competitions.

-Some are organised by our 42 society, such a lecture on ‘How the Roman gods can predict your future’ by Dr Jerry Toner, Director of Studies in classics at Churchill College, Cambridge and an Old Persean, while some are given by students, perhaps as part of their EPQ, such as a presentation assessing evidence that the Ancient Greeks had post-traumatic stress disorder.
+Some are organised by our 42 society, such a lecture on ‘Superheroes, monsters and girlfriends: women in Ancient Greek and Roman Literature’ by Dr Rosanna Omotowoju, Fellow in classics at Kings College, Cambridge while some are given by students, perhaps as part of their EPQ,

 - Greek at university